MikkelHegn/SFHumio/README.md

 We need to get the `INGEST_TOKEN` from Humio.
 A default ingest token is configured for your log repository in Humio.
 Log in to Humio, go to your log repository, click Settings and then Ingest API Tokens' and either retrieve the default or create a new one.
 When you send logs and metrics to Humio for ingestion it needs to be parsed before it is stored in a repository.
 Humio has a built-in parser for Serilog that is configured as above.
 Make sure the Serilog parser is selected for the ingest token used.
 This is done by selecting the parser in the dropdown 'Assigned Parser' next to the Ingest Token.

-Starting filebeat can be done with e.g. `filebeat.exe -e -c filebeat.yml`.
+If you are experimenting with filebeat from the commandline start filebeat with `filebeat.exe -e -c filebeat.yml`.
 The `-e` flag instructs filebeat to log to the console which is useful when experimenting with the configuration.

 ### Query and analyze

-This section contains a some examples of using the humio query language to analyze and visualize the data.
+This section contains some examples of using the humio query language to analyze and visualize the data.

-#### Application logs
+#### Searching application logs

 Let's take a look at a simple free text search in Humio: